kchousos/BSc-Thesis/chapters/04-overhaul.md

 Similarly to the second stage's compilation phase (steps B.2--B.2.a), if a harness does not pass the evaluation for whatever reason it is sent to an "improver" agent.
 This agent is instructed to refine it based on its code and cause of failing the evaluation.
 This process is also iterative.
 If any of the improved harness versions fail to compile, the aforementioned "fixer" agent is utilized again (steps C.2--C.2.a).
 All produced crash files and the harness execution output are saved in the project's directory.

-## Main Techniques {#sec-techniques}
+## OverHAuL Techniques {#sec-techniques}

-The fundamental techniques that distinguish OverHAuL in its approach and enhance its effectiveness in achieving its objectives are: The implementation of an iterative feedback loop between the LLM agents, the distribution of responsibility across a swarm of distinct agents and the employment of a "codebase oracle" for interacting with the given project's source code.
+The fundamental techniques that distinguish OverHAuL in its approach and enhance its effectiveness in achieving its objectives are: The implementation of an iterative feedback loop between the LLM agents, the distribution of responsibility across a triplet of distinct agents and the employment of a "codebase oracle" for interacting with the given project's source code.

 ### Feedback Loop {#sec-loop}